 I graduated Summa Cum Laude from McMaster University with a B.Sc.
 (Honours) degree in chemistry and continued directly my doctoral studies at the University of Alberta in main group synthetic chemistry.
 Before coming to Athabasca University I also did a post-doctoral fellowship at the University of Guelph and was an Alexander von Humboldt Fellow at the Universität Göttingen in Germany.
 Most of my teaching experience has been in a distributed and online setting.
 I hold both university and national teaching awards.
 Over the years, I was a visiting professor at the University of Otago (New Zealand), Universität Göttingen (Germany), Universität Freiburg (Germany), and the Open University (England) while on sabbatical leaves.

 My research interests have included chemical education as well as petroleum, main group and coordination chemistry.
 My research in chemical education includes online chemistry courses and concentrates on the use of innovative distance delivery methods for undergraduate laboratory work.
+I publish in several other areas and am a sought-after presenter at local, national and international conferences, on topics including learning design, learning outcomes, assessment, PLAR, transfer credit, distance and online education, and emerging educational technologies.

 D. K. Kennepohl (Ed) Teaching Science Online: Practical Guidance for Effective Instruction and Lab Work.
 Stylus Publishing: Sterling, VA, 2016.
 (ISBN: 978-1-620-36187-0)